maximemulder/clam/README.md

 def add = (a: Int, b: Int) -> a + b def step = add(1)
 def three = step(2)

-def factorial = (n: Int) -> n * factorial(n – 1)
-def six = factorial(2)
 ```

 ## Product types

 Clam features tuples and records, whose types and values are declared using curly braces.
 Tuple fields are indexed by their order and record fields are indexed by their labels.
-Fields are accessed using the dot `.` and the empty product `{}` is considered to be a record.
+Fields are accessed using the dot operator `.` and the empty product `{}` is considered to be a record.

 ```
 type Tuple = {Int, Int}